rpdelaney/l4d2-tourney-rules/rules.md

 but not required.

 #####5.4 Spectators
+Aside from tournament staff and authorized casters, no spectators whatsoever will be allowed in the server during matches.

 ######5.4.1 Requests for Oversight
 Any team may request that an administrator be present at their match.
 The